-Then I continued…: ‘If you don’t throw away your cigarettes, then you may as well just throw this two hundred dollars away and prove to yourself that this is all bulls**t.’
+I continued: ‘If you don’t throw away your cigarettes, then you may as well just throw these two hundred dollars away and prove to yourself that this is all bulls**t.’

 With that conversation out of the way, we went ahead and did the session.

-Rachael didn’t quit in one session, but she did cut down significantly.
+Rachael didn’t quit cold turkey in one session, but she did cut down her smoking significantly.
 More importantly, she didn’t freak out or throw her hands up in the air and say: ‘that’s it! hypnosis doesn’t work!’.
 She was willing to come back and invest in herself to finish the job properly.

-For Rachael, it was worth paying the money for hypnosis; but Rachael also had her head screwed on properly and realised that if this was going to work, she needed to be ‘all in’.
+For Rachael, it was worth paying the money for hypnosis, but Rachael also had her head screwed on properly and realised that if this treatment was going to work, she needed to be ‘all in’.